awillats/circuit-visualizer-p5/README.md

 -----

+Completed Features:
+- can import connections from binary string (check order / convention)
+- can bitshift to "rotate connections"
 Feature requests:

 - [ ] delete edges / nodes gracefully
-- [ ] visualize self-connection with loop arrow
+- [~] visualize self-connection with loop arrow
+    - using circle around node for now